-Demand for Silver Eagles in 2020 reverse the downward trend of the past couple years and were so strong the Mint temporarily ran out of inventory and had to suspend sales on March 12 and later resumed them on an allocated basis.
+Demand for Silver Eagles in 2020 reverse the downward trend of the past couple years and were so strong the United States Mint temporarily ran out of inventory and had to suspend sales on March 12 and later resumed them on an allocated basis.
 Production had to be suspended twice for several days in March and April due to the pandemic after an employee tested positive.
-The Mint had to implement special procedures to protect its employees.
+The U.S. Mint had to implement special procedures to protect its employees.

 An emergency run of 240,000 coins was produced at the Philadelphia Mint in April because of the closure of the West Point Mint.
 And one million coins were struck at the San Francisco Mint to supplement production at West Point.
 In both cases the Mint used labels and numbering on those labels that allowed grading companies to determine where the coins had been produced.